Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 You can see that all of our JSON types inherit from `JsonEntity` class which defines a few virtual methods.
 These methods throw an exception by default, but they are overridden with proper implementation on types that support them.

-Using `JsonEntity.Parse` you are able to convert a piece of JSON text into our domain objects and traverse the whole hierarchy using indexers:
+Using `JsonEntity.Parse` we should be able to convert a piece of JSON text into our domain objects and traverse the whole hierarchy using indexers:

 ```csharp
 var price = JsonEntity.Parse(json)["order"]["items"][0]["price"].GetValue<double>();